 Pipes can spring leaks at the most inconvenient times.
 When you’re up to your ankles in water and it’s still rising, it can be hard to keep your cool.
 Here are some quick tips on what to do, and what not to do when you’re caught in the cross-spray.

 Sometimes a leak is only a symptom of a bigger plumbing issue that needs to be addressed.
 Temporary fixes can lull you into a false sense of security, while the real issue is still brewing.
 Plumbers have the right tools, equipment, experience and knowledge to get to the root of your leak and make sure it’s fixed properly.
-Give Art Plumbing, AC & Electric a call at 1-800-475-1504 and kiss your leak goodbye!
+Give Art Plumbing, Air Conditioning & Electric a call at 1-800-475-1504 and kiss your leak goodbye!

 For Immediate Emergency Assistance Call 1-800-475-1504